alexyangmj/geoip-check/README.md

 For Linux's root user, your $HOME directory usually is /root For Windows, you'll need to re-compile geoip-check.go file and modify the source path to windows %%UserProfile% directory

-If you have any issue and need a little help, don't hesitate to DM me at Linkedin. https://linkedin.com/in/4yang
+If you have any issue and need a little help, don't hesitate to DM me at Linkedin OR open an issue. https://linkedin.com/in/4yang